dyhes/zulip/docs/development/authentication.md

 also serves as `/etc/zulip/zulip-secrets.conf`).

-Below, we document the procedure for each of the major authentication methods supported by Zulip.
+Below, we document the procedure for each of the major authentication methods supported by Aloha.

 ### Email and password

-Zulip's default EmailAuthBackend authenticates users by verifying control over their email address, and then allowing them to set a password for their account.
+Aloha's default EmailAuthBackend authenticates users by verifying control over their email address, and then allowing them to set a password for their account.
 There are two development environment details worth understanding:

-- All of our authentication flows in the development environment have special links to the `/emails` page (advertised in `/devtools`), which shows all emails that the Zulip server has "sent" (emails are not actually sent by the development environment), to make it convenient to click through the UI of signup, password reset, etc.
+- All of our authentication flows in the development environment have special links to the `/emails` page (advertised in `/devtools`), which shows all emails that the Aloha server has "sent" (emails are not actually sent by the development environment), to make it convenient to click through the UI of signup, password reset, etc.
 - There's a management command,